vmware-archive/brand/README.md

 ## Concourse Design System

 ## About
-Concourse Design system is in a state of iteration as we build out new features that break the current UI.
 Building this documentation is to ensure consistency in brand, visual, and user interface design as the application grows and changes.
+Concourse Design system is always in a state of iteration as we build out new features that evolve the current UI.
+These guidelines are a means of making communication

 ## Global Elements